borysyuk/TrueStars/README.md

 # TrueStars

+Created in EthZweiBerlin by:
+- Ihor Borysyuk
+- Igor Dulger
+- Elad Verbinv

 ## Inspiration

 Star Ratings are broken: On Uber and Amazon, on Google Maps and Deliveroo, and everywhere else.
 No one leaves ratings, and if they do, it's because they're upset, or paid shills.
 This is not surprising: users are not incentivized to rate honestly, so why would they?
 TrueStars aims to fix that.
 TrueStars is a cryptoeconomic mechanism that incentives users to give star ratings -- and to be truthful when giving them!